sergiojulio/mastodon-stream-nlp-data-analysis/README.md

 # mastodon-stream-nlp-data-analysis

 This repository contains source files for mastodon stream npl polarity analysis.
-I built an end-to-end batching pipeline keeping all simple and understable.
+I built an end-to-end batch pipeline keeping all simple and understable.
 There are two ways to generate streaming data: first one you must have a mastodon account and get an AccessToken (is free).
-The second ways is generating a fake stream of data (included in this files).
+The second way is generating a fake stream of data (included in this files).
 Either way you will be able to run the pipeline to see how these services work together.

 ![alt text](assets/diagram.png "P2")

-Prerequisites:

-Make sure you have:

-Installed the latest version of Docker Compose
+Make sure you have installed the latest version of Docker Compose

-The firt step is build and start all the services in [text](docker-compose.yml)
+The first step is build and start all the services in [docker-compose.yml](docker-compose.yml)

 ```
 cd ./mastodon-stream-nlp-data-analysis